How to Fix Outlook Error 500

 2. Check Service Health in the Microsoft 365 admin center

 Regularly monitor the Service health status in the Microsoft 365 admin center, especially if many users in your organization are experiencing the same issue.
-You can often find relevant information in this section if there are any problems with Exchange Online services.
+You can often find relevant information in this section if there are any issues with Exchange Online services.

 To check the Service health, please follow these steps: